epam/hubctl.io/docs/tutorials/035-redis-component/README.md

 1. `hub-component.yaml` - file with input and output parameters
 2. As we are going to use `helm` we don't have to provide provisioning script `deploy` and `undeploy`.
-3. `backup`, `post-deploy` you can specify these scripts for backup/restore.
-They are omitted at this tutorial

 In the nutshell - parameters defined in `hub-component.yaml` abstracts user from concrete provisioning technology and allows maintainer of the component improve or even change provisioning technology without breaking compatibility with the other components.